 As mentioned above, the Faroese Home Rule Act states that the Danish Government has the formal powers to act vis-à-vis foreign Governments when it comes to foreign affairs.
-Furthermore, it is pointed out that the Home Rule authorities are limited by the international responsibilities and rights that are binding for the Islands, or in the original Faroese language: "Føroyska heimaræðið er avmarkað av teimum til eina og hvørja tíð verandi sáttmálaligu og øðrum internationalum rættindum og skyldum."
-40
+Furthermore, it is pointed out that the Home Rule authorities are limited by the international responsibilities and rights that are binding for the Islands, or in the original Faroese language: "Føroyska heimaræðið er avmarkað av teimum til eina og hvørja tíð verandi sáttmálaligu og øðrum internationalum rættindum og skyldum."40

 The interpretation of this provision has differed considerably.
 The provision has been interpreted to mean that when an international treaty has entered into force in the Faroe Islands, it has direct effect.
-However, the most common interpretation has been that the provision has to be seen as a
+However, the most common interpretation has been that the provision has to be seen as a limitation of the Home Rule's legislative authority, so that the Home Rule does not have authority to legislate in a way that is contradictory to binding international treaties.41

-&lt;sup>37 Løgtingslóg nr.
+37 Løgtingslóg nr.
 109 frá 17 December 1987 um Alment Kunngerðarblað, við seinni broytingum.